Myanmar Sentences 2 Reuters Reporters 7 Years in Prison

 For Myanmar journalists and activists, the case epitomizes the holographic freedoms portended by the end of the long-running military regime, a promised future which Suu Kyi embodied as a onetime democracy icon, yet failed to deliver as a leader.
 A former editor of Wa Lone, who asked not to be named, said the case “reflects a failure of uncivilized and unopened society which claims [to be a] democratic and open society.”

-Both Kyaw Soe Oo and Wa Lone grew up at historical flashpoint.
+Both Kyaw Soe Oo and Wa Lone grew up during a historical flashpoint.
 Born around the time of the ‘88 generation uprising, a bloodily repressed pro-democracy movement, they watched as a military dictatorship open up to the world.
 By the beginning of this decade, Myanmar was a nation brimming with democratic promise in a region steeped in strongmen.

 Restrictions on the media loosened as Myanmar moved away from decades of military rule toward a more democratic model.
 Pre-publication censorship ended in 2012 and the news-making business took off in gasps and starts.
 Many newsrooms expected Suu Kyi’s party to usher in a golden era.
 Instead, press watchdogs sounded alarms.